IE 11 is not supported. For an optimal experience visit our site on another browser.

 Pedro Pascal and Bella Ramsey in "The Last of Us."HBO Max

-By the time Episode Eight ("When We Are in Need") arrives, Joel and Ellie, once-guarded companions, have grown inseparable, forging an unbreakable father-daughter bond.
+Viewers may remember that by the eighth episode of Season One ("When We Are in Need"), Joel and Ellie, once-guarded companions, have grown inseparable, forging an unbreakable father-daughter bond.

-Upon finding shell-shocked Ellie (who's discovered a pastor and his flock have been eating fellow parishioners instead of venison), the pair share a pivotal moment in the series with Joel tenderly saying, "It's OK, baby girl.
+Upon finding a shell-shocked Ellie (who discovered a pastor and his flock had been eating fellow parishioners instead of venison), the pair share a pivotal moment in the series with Joel tenderly saying, "It's OK, baby girl.
 I got you."
-In this moment, Joel accepts being a father figure to Ellie, despite the pain he still has over the loss of his own daughter on the first day of the pandemic.
+In that moment, it becomes apparent that Joel has accepted being a father figure to Ellie, despite his pain over the loss of his own daughter on the first day of the pandemic.

-Pascal and Ramsey's on-screen chemistry is unmistakable and it's not surprising that the pair are friends off-screen as well.
+Pascal and Ramsey's on-screen chemistry is undeniable and it's not surprising that the pair are friends off-screen as well.

-In a clip posted by HBO on Twitter, Pascal says he loves Ramsey, whom he's affectionately nicknamed "Bellie."
-He said that teaming up with the British actor for the show has been nothing short of "a match made in heaven."
+In a clip posted by HBO on Twitter, Pascal says he loves Ramsey, whom he's affectionately nicknamed "Bellie," and said that teaming up with the British actor for the show has been nothing short of "a match made in heaven."

 Ramsey agrees, confirming in the HBO clip that they are, indeed, "good buddies" and that their relationship has "developed as Joel and Ellie's relationship has."

-Will the friends return for next season?
-If a recent with interview Ramsey is any indication, then yes.
+So, will the friends return for next season?
+If a 2023 with interview Ramsey is any indication, then yes.

 "I'm really excited.
 It still feels surreal to me that it's going to go again," Ramsey said of Season Two during an appearance on the Comicbook.com podcast "The Last of Pods," but said she's keeping her expectations in check.